joseeden/labs-ai-assisted-database-lifecycle-pipeline/README.md

 └── db-validation.yml               ## we'll use this one first
 ```

-To trigger CI properly on a pull request, we must first create a new branch from our repo.
+To test the initial pipeline automation, create a new branch.

 ```bash
 git checkout -b ci-test